george-dilthey/sometimes-i-workout/README.md

 STRAVA_CLIENT_SECRET={{CLIENT SECRET}}
 ```

-This app also need to create a Mapbox developer account and get your public access token and add that to your .env file.
+This app also needs you to create a Mapbox developer account and get your public access token and add that to your .env file.

 ```
 MAPBOX_ACCESS_TOKEN={{ACCESS TOKEN}}